 Glioblastoma is an acute brain cancer with, at the moment, limited treatment options.
 As such, there's a billion-dollar market opportunity waiting to be realised.
-That is Novogen's prime focus - and it commences a Phase 2 trial of its small-molecule GDC-oo84 before year end.
-Back in 2016, notwithstanding positive Phase 1 results, Genentech offered this candidate for sale and Novogen was the successful bidder, attracted by the prospects for a successful inhibitor of the cellular signalling pathway PI3K.
+That is Kazia Therapeutics' prime focus - and it recently commenced a Phase 2 trial of its small-molecule GDC-oo84.
+Back in 2016, notwithstanding positive Phase 1 results, Genentech offered this candidate for sale and Kazia was the successful bidder, attracted by the prospects for a successful inhibitor of the cellular signalling pathway Pl3K.
 There are others chasing this pathway and in 2014 Gilead obtained approval for Zydelig.
-But unlike their drug, Novogen's candidate is specifically focused on glioblastoma and has the advantage of a molecule that not only has an already-demonstrated Phase 1 safety record but, uniquely, has the ability to cross the blood-brain barrier.
-If Phase 2 is successful, there may be accelerated approval for GDC-oo84 given the paucity of current glioblastoma treatments.
-In addition to GDC-oo84, Novogen has an ovarian cancer drug (developed by Novogen) that completes Phase 1 in 2018.
-A proposed name change to Kazia Therapeutics reflects the new lead compound and the arrival of a highly-experienced management team, led by Dr James Garner.
-We value Novogen at 8 cents per share base case and 26 cents per share optimistic case.
-Our target price of 17 cents per share sits at the midpoint of our valuation range.
-We see Novogen being re-rated by the progress into the clinic of GDC-oo84.
+But unlike their drug, Kazia's candidate is specifically focused on glioblastoma and has the advantage of a molecule that not only has an already-demonstrated Phase 1 safety record but, uniquely, has the ability to cross the blood-brain barrier.
+If the recently initiated Phase 2 is successful, there may be accelerated approval for GDC-oo84 given the paucity of current glioblastoma treatments.
+In addition to GDC-oo84, Kazia has an ovarian cancer drug (developed internally) that completes Phase 1 in 2018.
+Kazia was formerly known as Novogen.
+The name change in late 2017 reflects the new lead compound and the arrival of a highly-experienced management team, led by Dr James Garner.
+We value Kazia at \$0.73 per share base case and \$3.50 per share optimistic case.
+Our target price of \$2.10 per share sits at the midpoint of our valuation range.
+We see Kazia being re-rated by the progress into the clinic of GDC-oo84.
+This note is our original note on Novogen from 7 November 2017, updated for what has happened since then.